DahaiCAO/mspf/README.md

 </ul>
 Deployment requirements:

-This framework can run at windows and linux operation platform, the platform needs to install python environments.
+This framework can run at Windows and Linux operation platform, the platform needs to install python environments.
 <ul>
 <li>Python 3.9</li>
 <li>Django-3.2.4:<br>